ROCm/HIP/docs/understand/programming_model_reference.rst

   Hierarchy of thread groups.

+Warp
-* The innermost grouping is called a warp, or a wavefront in ISA terms.
+  The innermost grouping is called a warp, or a wavefront in ISA terms.
 A warp is the most tightly coupled groups of threads, both physically and logically.

   When referring to threads inside a warp, they may be called lanes, and the